hasanRimawi/web-Assignment1/README.md

 | POST        | localhost:8080/api/pat/addPatient             | 201 Created      | Add a new patient             | POST localhost:8080/api/pat/addPatient<br>Body: Patient details          | 201 Created<br>Content: Details of the entity added            |
 | PUT         | localhost:8080/api/pat/changeNumber           | 200 OK           | Change patient's phone number | PUT localhost:8080/api/pat/changeNumber?id=123&number=987654321        | 200 OK<br>Content: Updated patient details                           |
 | DELETE      | localhost:8080/api/pat/deletePatient/{id}      | 200 OK           | Delete patient by ID          | DELETE localhost:8080/api/pat/deletePatient/123                         | 200 OK<br>Content: "Deleted Successfully"                            |

+# Second Phase - Application Desgin:
+The application is made of mulitple layers:
+	1) entities
+	2) controllers
+	3) repositories
+	4) services
+	5) DTOs

+when a request is received, it gets handled by one of the controllers.
+	The controller gives the request to a method based on the uri supplied within the request.
+	Then the controller handles the request using the service instance that is injected into the controller using DI concept.
+	The service commuincates with the repository instance after converting the DTO to entity if needed.
+	The repository instance then performs one of the CRUD operations based on the request, then returns entity if needed.
+	The service then receives the data returned from the repository instance and converts it into DTO and send it back to the controller.
+	The controller then wraps the data within response entity and defines the suitable status code and sends it back to the consumer.

+If any exception happens, it will be handled by the advice class controller which is a controller-advice that can be used as a global exception handler for whatever exceptions are listed within it.

+If URL is mistyped then it is handled by the controllers also using the RequestMapping(path=/**).